Provably Convergent Primal-Dual DPO for Constrained LLM Alignment: Conclusion

 \section{Conclusion}

-In this work, we study the constrained alignment problem for LLMs, which aims to maximize the reward while constraining the cost to stay below a threshold.
-We develop a novel primal-dual DPO approach for the offline and online data settings.
-Our approach adopts a rearranged Lagrangian DPO training objective, utilizing the reward information provided by a model trained using standard DPO.
-We establish suboptimality and constraint violation guarantees, and provide experimental results on the PKU-SafeRLHF dataset~\cite{daisafe} to validate the effectiveness of our approach.
+In this work, we study the constrained alignment problem for LLMs, which aims to maximize the reward while constraining the cost to be no larger than a threshold.
+We propose a novel primal-dual DPO approach, which adopts a rearranged Lagrangian DPO training objective, utilizing the reward information provided by a standard reward-aligned DPO model.
+We establish suboptimality and constraint violation guarantees, and conduct experiments to exhibit the state-of-the-art performance of our approach.

 There are several interesting directions for future work.
-One direction is to extend our theoretical results to the policy parameterization (large prompt-response space) setting.
-The challenge is that under popular policy parameterization settings such as the log-linear policy class, the constrained alignment problem can be non-convex with respect to the policy parameter.
-Another direction is to investigate stricter cost constraints, e.g., per-response constraints, which is challenging to tackle using neural networks.
+One direction is to extend our theoretical results to the policy parameterization setting.
+The challenge is that under policy parameterization, the constrained alignment problem can be non-convex.
+Another direction is to integrate the idea behind our primal-dual DPO approach with the $\Psi$PO framework~\cite{azar2024general}, which considers maximizing a general utility function $\Psi:[0,1]\rightarrow\R$ instead of the reward function, and remove the Bradley-Terry model assumption.